-Revolutions usually start out thanks to/because of a little group of persons who, supported by the rest of the population, change the regime in place.
+Revolutions usually start out thanks to/because of a little group of persons who, supported in thought by the rest of the population, change the regime in place.

-they rarely start out thanks to a petition !)
+I think they rarely start out after a petition !)

 The Carnation Revolution started in this manner, but it can claim this particularity of having only four dead people on its toll at the end of it.